Fix 'failed to rename file' problem caused by virus scanner in windows

 I'm really impressed with your attention to detail.
 If you'd like to contribute to Exiv2, I'd be delighted to welcome you to the team.
 You're welcome to email me directly to discuss this off-line firstname.lastname@example.org

-#13 Updated by Thomas Beutlich about 4 years ago
+#13 Updated by Thomas Beutlich over 4 years ago

 I built issue984.cpp in VS to have it in debugger with break point before